jblang/supermon64/README.md

 As Jim noted in his usenet posting, the provided sources don't produce the final Supermon 64 binary:

-    I should note that, since Supermon+64 is relocatable code, the source does not assemble into the final binary file.
+>I should note that, since Supermon+64 is relocatable code, the source does not assemble into the final binary file.
 It may seem crude, but I follow this procedure:  (1) The source is carefully structured so that there are no "dispersed addresses" such as might be created with something like LDA #>VECTOR ..
 LDY #<VECTOR - every relocatable address is two adjacent bytes;  (2) I assemble the source TWICE, to two different page addresses; the only difference in the binaries will be the high-order bytes of the relocatable addresses; (3) a small post-processing program blends the two binaries into a relocatable package, adding a Basic driver to complete the bundle.

-The sources for the relocator were not included in the self-dissolving archive, so I disassembled the original supermon64.prg binary and reconstructed them from that.
-I also wrote a python script that builds a relocatable binary according to Jim's instructions above.
+Neither the sources for the relocator nor the post-processing program Jim refers to were included in the self-dissolving archive, so I disassembled the original supermon64.prg binary and reconstructed the relocator stub from that.
+I also wrote a simple python script that builds a relocatable binary according to Jim's instructions above.
 I have confirmed that the binary produced by assembling `supermon64.asm` and `relocator.asm` and then combining them using `build.py` is identical to the original binary `supermon64.prg` provided in the archive.